braidn/blrrrg/posts/2023-01-02-whats-going-forward.md

 Coupling this with a space that most developers actively avoid, leads to a recipie for oncall disasters.

+### Power Blackout!

+Documentation in any project takes a thoughtful amount of time.
+Not just today but,
+tomorrow, the next day, and basically every day afterward.
+This type of documentation could be in a [Wiki][wik], a [Readme][rdm], inline with code, or an [external tool][not].
+However, guarenteed, if you sit down at most [Rails][ror] jobs today, that documentation will be spectacularly out of date.
+If you are lucky it refrerences the [correct database][dyn] version.
+What's much more likely though is a host of missing [infrastructure requirements][drz], out of date setup documentation, and a [Readme][rdm] that's a jumbled mess of 18 sections of which no developer has read in entirety in the past 6 months.

+I am not entirely sure if it's the productivity that [Ruby][rb] affords or if many Rubyists still think that _all_ of their code is self documenting.
+However, the appauling state of most [Ruby][rb] and [Rails][ror] project documentation would shock and awe almost all developers.
+Perhaps all of this stems from the whole [Yard Vs Rdoc][doc] debacle but, it's highly unlikely.
+A much more likely scenario is:
+[Ruby][rb] and likely more [Rails][ror] developers don't quite understand that documentation is a force lever.

 [glo]: https://www.glossier.com
 [orb]: https://orbit.love
 [pnm]: https://home.paynearme.com